-The Group's aim is to bring digital transformation to the forefront by providing solutions that help customers optimise resources, increase efficiencies, and achieve sustainable growth.
 The Board is of the view that continued investment in R&D will contribute positively to the Group's earnings as we focus on extending our market leadership and competitiveness.

 Anticipated or Known Risks

 As the Group operates in a highly challenging and competitive environment, the Group's business may be exposed to certain anticipated risk that could materially impact its operations, performance, financial condition and liquidity.
 We have highlighted the risks and the respective mitigation plans below.